Layout Style

 6. CAN SOMEONE BE A SEX ADDICT AND NOT BE SEXUAL WITH THEIR SPOUSE OR PARTNER?

 YES!
-(And more often then not!)
-Again, recognize that the sexually addictive actions are NOT about sexual intimacy -- and they are about not feeling either.
-Sexual intimacy makes people feel and, hence, the addict comes to prefer that which takes away feelings.
+(And more often than not!)
+Again, recognize that sexually addictive actions are NOT about sexual intimacy -- and they are about not feeling either.
+Sexual intimacy makes people feel, and hence, the addict comes to prefer that which takes away feelings.
 In addition, the partner often comes to recognize that the sexual experiences they do have are not about intimacy and also comes to avoid such.

 7. WHAT IS IT LIKE TO LIVE WITH A SEX ADDICT FROM A PARTNER'S OR WIFE'S PERSPECTIVE?